Skip to main content

 In addition, project managers should be organized, punctual, and high-energy.
 On longer projects, such as building a new sanctuary or remodeling the current one, enthusiasm can flag among your volunteers, so a project manager who can keep morale up is essential.

 Organization, of course, is needed above all.
 Without organization, you will have everyone from contractors to volunteers standing around doing nothing.
-Organization also makes sure those contractors get paid.
+Organization also makes sure those contractors get paid (which goes back to the central importance of accurate church financial reporting!)

+Punctuality saves your church money.
 Contractors will arrive at the beginning of their workday and start their clock.
 If circumstances don’t allow work to continue, they will continue billing for their time whether or not your project manager is there to fix the problem.
-Punctuality saves your church money.
+Be sure to clarify this point with any contractor you choose to work with.

 Difference Between Church Events And Church Projects

-Church projects and events are linked in many ways and have some elements of overlap, but they have distinct purposes and outcomes.
+Organizing church projects and organizing church events are similar in many ways and have some elements of overlap, but they have distinct purposes and outcomes.
 In simplest terms, projects serve the church itself, while events serve the community.

 As noted above, church projects primarily serve to improve the church and your ability to accomplish your church’s mission.
 Church events, instead, improve the community through outreach, service, and, frequently, fun.
 A wedding is an event that improves the lives of the families who are gathered, but it is not a project that improves the church.

-Another way to think of the differences is to consider the flow of resources.
+Another way to consider the differences is to consider the flow of resources.
 Events will usually double as fundraisers as well.
-Vacation Bible School can charge a small fee per child which will generate some cash flow and educate your community’s children with Biblical concepts.
+Vacation Bible School can charge a small fee per child, which will generate some cash flow and educate your community’s children with Biblical concepts.
 Replacing your old pews with new theater seating will cost money and improve your sanctuary, so it is a project.

 Knowing the differences between church projects and events, if you’re in the right place, keep reading!
-If not, you can read more about church event management here.
+If not, you can read more about .

 The Church Project Management Process

 The process of church project management might feel daunting at first, but this section will break it down into simple steps that any church project manager can use to find success.
-Remember that there is no amount of note-taking that can be considered excessive.
+Remember that in church business management, no amount of note-taking can be considered excessive.
 In my personal experience, a three-ring binder and a hole punch are a project manager’s best friends for implementing the project.

 Step 1: Starting The Project

 Every church project starts at the top.
 Depending on your type of church, your church board, your lead pastor, or your bishop will decide which of the church’s needs are most important and will be filled next.
-They will determine the budget, the time frame, and the scope of the project before any work begins.
+They will determine the budget, time frame, and project scope before any work begins.

-The church project manager will then take those instructions and initiatives and develop a plan for how to accomplish the project within the constraints provided by their church leadership team.
-Determining where costs can be trimmed through the use of volunteers, through previous relationships with contractors, or through business owners in the church needs to happen in this phase.
+The church project manager will then take those instructions and initiatives and develop a plan for accomplishing the project within the constraints provided by their church leadership team.
+Determining where costs can be trimmed through the effective church volunteer management, through previous relationships with contractors, or through business owners in the church needs to happen in this phase.
 Finding out that a church member owns a demolition company does not help after the walls are already coming down.

 Step 2: Finalizing The Budget

-After the plan secures approval from the leadership, the project manager needs to finalize the budget through negotiating contracts, recruiting volunteers, and sourcing materials.
+After the plan is approved by the leadership, the project manager needs to finalize the budget by negotiating contracts, recruiting volunteers, and sourcing materials.
 Once every part of the plan has been covered, the project manager should bring the finalized budget to the church leaders for approval.

 Expert tip: The final note on budgeting is that you will overrun your budget.
 Problems come up, things break, and unforeseen issues slow things down.
 For that reason, allocate at least 20% above what you think you need just to start.
 I have never seen a project come in less than that.
 The largest overrun I have seen was nearly double the budget.
 Be smart, and have a contingency plan for those issues.
 The worst that can happen is that you have extra money at the end if everything goes smoothly.